ted-rcnet/Inav-Dev/docs/Telemetry.md

 ```
 set telemetry_inverted = OFF
+set telemetry_halfduplex = ON
 ```

-If solution above is not working, there is an alternative RX and TX lines have to be bridged using 1kOhm resistor (confirmed working with 100Ohm, 1kOhm and 10kOhm)
+If the solution above is not working, there is an alternative RX and TX lines have to be bridged using 1kOhm resistor (confirmed working with 100Ohm, 1kOhm and 10kOhm)

 ```